sanatankafle12/cvat-keypoint-estimation/README.md

 ## Custom CVAT with Pose Estimation

-This repository is a modified version of the CVAT tool, adapted to run a custom pose estimation model.
+This repository is a modified version of the  [CVAT](https://github.com/cvat-ai/cvat) , adapted to run a custom pose estimation model.
 Modifications

 This version includes: